What to do if your phone is not charging

 There are several reasons why your device might not charge, and most can be fixed without any extra support.
 The most common reasons for a device failing to charge are:

-- Faulty cable, charger, socket or adapter
+- a faulty cable, charger, socket or adapter

-- Dirt or debris in the charging port
+- dirt or debris in the charging port

-- Third party apps interrupting the charging
+- third party apps interrupting the charging process

-- Software update is required
+- a software update is required

 Although most phone chargers and charging cables look similar, there can be a huge difference between their quality and charging speed.
-It is always recommended to use the charger that came in the box or an official Samsung replacement as these have been specially made for your device and are designed to maximise battery life.
+It is always recommended to use the charger that came in the box, or an official Samsung replacement, as these have been specially made for your device and are designed to maximise battery life.
 Check to make sure that you are not using counterfeit accessories.

 If you're using an official charger, check to ensure that there isn't any damage to the cable or plug.
 If you notice any damage, stop using the charger immediately.

-Once you are sure that your cable / plug work, try plugging them in to a different power source.
+Once you are sure that your cable / plug works, try plugging them in to a different power source.
 For example, connect the charger to a power socket rather than a laptop or PC.

-Please note: Do not insert any object into the charging port.
+Please note: do not insert any object into the charging port.
 This can result in damage to the charging port.